ShinYoung-hwan/pet-poison-guard/.github/instructions/backend.instructions.md

 - Include unit and integration tests for all endpoints.
 - Use mock AI server responses for backend tests.

+### API Endpoint Test Writing Principles

+When writing test code for web backend API endpoints, follow these principles:

+#### 1. Independence
+- Each test must run independently.
+The result of one test should not affect others.
+Use setup/teardown or mocks to isolate external dependencies.

+#### 2. Reproducibility
+- Tests should always produce the same result regardless of when or where they are run.
+Avoid reliance on time, randomness, or external APIs.

+#### 3. Isolation
+- Tests should focus on specific system parts.
+For example, when testing the analysis API, mock the AI server and focus on the backend logic only.

+#### 4. Coverage
+- Cover as many scenarios as possible:
+	- Success cases: Valid requests and expected responses.
+	- Failure cases: Invalid input, permission errors, non-existent resources, etc.
+	- Edge cases: Boundary values, minimum/maximum lengths, zero/negative values.

+#### 5. Clarity
+- Test code should be easy to understand.
+Clearly state the test's purpose, input, and expected result.
+Use descriptive function names (e.g., `test_analyze_image_invalid_type`).

+#### Example Structure
+- Use the given/when/then pattern:
+	- Given: Set up initial state (e.g., define input data)
+	- When: Call the API endpoint
+	- Then: Assert the expected result

+Following these principles ensures robust, maintainable, and clear test code for backend API endpoints.

 ## Dependencies
 - List all dependencies in `requirements.txt`.
 - Pin versions for reproducibility.